hsnfwz/ensemble-cinemas/README.md

 I chose to build Project A - App as part of Ensemble Systems's interview process.
 It is based on the Ensemble Developer Code Sample Submission requirements.

+When building this project, I made the assumption that I can add a few personal touches as long as I met the technical requirements, but without adding too much than what was requested to stay within the scope.

 ## Setup

 Clone the repository: